Factors Influencing the Decision of Faculty to Use Educational Technologies

 However, the implementation task of such recommendations is not without limitations (Gilakjani, 2013).

-Firstly, the use of instructional technology alone does not guarantee the effective use of the technology for teaching purposes.
+Firstly, the use of instructional technology alone does not guarantee its effective use for teaching purposes.

-Secondly, there is need for proper planning, implementing and evaluating the technology-pedagogy integration work.
+Secondly, there is a need for proper planning, implementation and evaluation of the technology-pedagogy integration work.
 The use of technology in teaching should enhance both the quality and productivity of the education services provided to students.
 Achieving optimal conditions for faculty, students and the institution to integrate and maintain the technology-pedagogy integration is pivotal.
-It demands time, money, culture and strategy from the academic leaderships.
-It is also imperative to provide enough time, financial assistances, technical help and pedagogical guidance to the faculty in order to design teaching activities and experiences supported by technology; implement such activities as planned and assessing the effectiveness of technology based teaching.
+It demands time, money, culture and strategy from the academic leadership.
+It is also imperative to provide enough time, financial assistance, technical help and pedagogical guidance to the faculty to design teaching activities and experiences supported by technology, implement such activities as planned and assess the effectiveness of technology-based teaching.

 Thirdly, as suggested by researchers in the field (i.e., Gilakjani, 2013), faculty will have to understand and be responsible for the social, ethical, legal, and human issues in connection with the technology-pedagogy integration.